antiprism/mpd_oled_dev/doc/install_moode7_deb.md

 ### Extra commands to control the service

-A few selected commands that can be used to control the service
+Commands from the following list can be run to control the service (they do not need to be run from the mpd_oled directory)
 ```
 sudo systemctl enable mpd_oled    # start mpd_oled at boot
 sudo systemctl disable mpd_oled   # don't start mpd_oled at boot